WARNING: Please perform inventory integrity with "fix" options before performing a physical count.

 - This could be described like this: Strategy needs to be considered to allow you to put into place a way to deal with your business being open while doing counts.

 - If you mess up a large count, you may have to re-do enter the whole thing instead of re-doing a smaller section

 There are many different ways you can break out by section.
-You can sort by category, by location, by supplier and so on.
-If we process sections seperately there are some effects that you should be aware of.
+You can sort by category, by location, by supplier, and so on.
+If we process sections separately there are some effects that you should be aware of.

 - These logical sections help you break down and make more sense of your counting process

 - It is easy to delegate work by assigning a section to someone